 So what if you could pair practice management software with a marketplace/lead generation platform, workflow tools, and CPE offerings to allow lawyers to operate locally under your brand?
 Theoretically, franchising allows franchisees to increase revenues in relatively fixed-margin businesses while allowing the franchisor to enjoy the SaaS margins and growth trajectories attractive to startup operators and investors.
 Franchisors can scale beyond geographic constraints/footprints and get more leverage from investing in technology, while more widely sharing the fruits of that investments with their customers, the franchisees.

 And, crucially, this is not merely the same as selling an industry-specific SaaS offering because a franchisor creates a brand halo for its franchisees.
 You buy from Kylie Cosmetics not from Shopify, whereas you stay in an Airbnb not at Steve’s house.

 For many companies, I believe franchising will be a path to expansion rather than a business on day one, at least for now.
-This will be especially true for the new class of physically based healthcare startups (like Tia and Stella) in the short term but it will radiate out from there into more “tech-enabled” categories quickly.
+This could be especially true for the new class of physically based healthcare startups in the short term but it will radiate out from there into more “tech-enabled” categories quickly.
 Starting native/full stack provides you a sandbox to “eat your own dog food” and build your tech/brand before you try to go sell it to anyone else.
 Arguably that’s what Atrium is doing in law.

 The competitive incumbents for a lot of these companies will likely be transactional marketplaces, which, though capital light, cannot adequately control quality.
 In many categories, marketplaces may be products franchise companies offer their franchisees, rather than standalone companies in their own right.